Creating Hybrid Staging Areas for Legacy CMS and Non SEO Friendly CRM Platforms

 Create Sub Folders using a New CMS

-The solution, use a CMS system that is compatible with search engine spiders (such as Wordpress) and create a segment of the site used solely to manage inbound links in coherent SEO friendly categories which you can funnel to the legacy site.
+The solution, use a CMS system that is compatible with search engine spiders (such as WordPress) and create a segment of the site used solely to manage inbound links in coherent SEO friendly categories which you can funnel to the legacy site.

 As long as pages are capable of being crawled and indexed then they can participate in the process of sculpting which page appears and in what order in search engines.